-Restricted Stock Units.
+Restricted Stock Units

 RSUs granted under the RSU Plan are, upon vesting, paid in full in cash, in an amount equal to the average closing price of one share of the Company's Class A Common Stock during a specified period preceding the vesting/payment date.
 No shares of Class A Common Stock are issued or issuable under the RSU Plan.
 There is no exercise price.
 In lieu of cash dividends, a holder of RSUs is credited with additional RSUs equal to the number of shares of Class A Common Stock having the same value on the dividend payment date as the aggregate dividends that would be payable on shares of Class A Common Stock equal in number to the RSUs held by such holder.
 (The crediting of such dividends is reflected in the above table.)
 RSU awards generally vest as to 20% of the awarded units on each of the first five anniversaries of the date of grant, but only if the holder is then employed by the Company or a subsidiary.
 However, differing vesting schedules are permitted under the terms of the RSU Plan and have been used in special circumstances; such was the case with a special executive-retention or recruitment incentives implemented for certain key executives from time to time.
 In the event of termination of employment, all unvested RSUs terminate without payment, except that in the case of voluntary termination after age 62, death, disability, or involuntary termination, one-half of all unvested RSUs automatically vest and are paid at termination.

-Performance Phantom Stock.
+Performance Phantom Stock

 Grants under the Performance Phantom Stock plan are denominated as share targets, but no shares of Class A Common Stock are actually issued or issuable under the Plan, nor is there an exercise price.
 Instead, upon vesting, the earned shares are paid in full in cash, in an amount equal to the average closing price of one share of the Company's Class A Common Stock during a specified period preceding the vesting/payment date.
 Each award entitles the recipient to earn and be credited with between 0% and 200% of the target award, based on the extent to which certain company-wide performance goals are achieved during the annual performance period.
-Once the number of shares earned is determined, the awards generally vest as to 20% of the earned shares on the last day of February in each of the first five years following the performance period, but only if the holder is then employed by the Company or a subsidiary.
+Once the number of shares earned is determined, the awards generally vest annually on a pro rata basis over the payout period following the performance period, but only if the holder is then employed by the Company or a subsidiary.
 Award recipients are not credited with additional shares based upon the payment of dividends.
-The performance period for the 2020 grants runs from January 1, 2020 through December 31, 2020, and payout on earned shares runs through February 2025.
+The performance period for the 2023 grants runs from January 1, 2023 through December 31, 2023, and payout on earned shares runs through February 2026.

-Performance-based Incentive Awards.
+Performance-based Incentive Awards

 The performance-based incentive awards described in the foregoing table were granted under the Company's 2017 Incentive Plan.

-Beginning in 2010, the performance-based incentive awards were structured in the form of the APP and MPP Performance Awards described above.
+Performance-based incentive awards were structured in the form of the APP and MPP Performance Awards described above.
 Through 2017, these awards each established both share and cash targets, which were paid out as denominated when earned.
-However, since 2018 the APP Performance Award is paid completely in cash and the MPP Performance Award is paid completely in equity.
-Beginning with the grants in 2021, the long-term incentives targets, while still settled in equity, have been divided evenly between the between the performance shares under the MPP Performance Award and restricted stock.
+However, since 2018, the APP Performance Award is paid completely in cash and the MPP Performance Award is paid completely in equity.
+Beginning with the grants in 2021, the long-term incentives targets, while still settled in equity, have been divided evenly between performance shares and restricted stock.